For more information, read our print-friendly, downloadable brochure on Creutzfeldt-Jakob disease.

 So far, researchers have identified more than 50 variations of CJD across the major types.
-All of these variations can have different symptoms.
+All of these variations can have different symptoms, and their timing can change greatly from person to person.
 Symptoms can even differ between two family members who both have CJD.

 People with sporadic CJD may experience any combination of the following symptoms:

-- Dementia (loss of memory and thinking abilities),
+- Dementia.
+Or loss of memory and thinking abilities.

-- Aphasia (loss of ability to speak or understand speech),
+- Aphasia.
+Or loss of ability to speak or understand speech.

 - Difficulty swallowing.

-Symptoms can differ enough in familial CJD that some genetic prion diseases have been given special names:
+Symptoms can differ enough that some genetic prion diseases have been given special names, such as:

-- Gerstmann-Sträussler-Scheinker disease (GSS) usually starts with clumsiness or unsteadiness when standing or walking, and later progresses to dementia.
+- Gerstmann-Sträussler-Scheinker disease (GSS): Symptoms include clumsiness when standing or walking.
+Later symptoms progress to dementia.
 People living with this variation may survive for several years after symptoms start to show.

 - In fatal familial insomnia (FFI), the main symptom is a severe, progressive and untreatable form of insomnia.
 FFI leads to reduced control of basic bodily functions, such as blood pressure.
 Coma and death eventually follow.